-In this video, Coach Lee explains how you can make your ex regret dumping/breaking up with you.
+In this video, Coach Lee explains how you can make your ex regret dumping, leaving, and breaking up with you.

 Be sure to watch the video all the way through to be as well-informed as possible.

-Take your time as you read this post so that you comprehend what you are reading.
+After you have watched the video, take your time as you carefully read this post so that you comprehend what you are reading.

 Avoid just skimming and only reading headlines!

 Read slowly with the intention of understanding.